jthiller/personal-website/public/NOTES/acmemade.md

 The emphasis of studio photography also worked well into the constraints of the chosen product CMS.
 Given that the pages for each product would be automatically generated, the room for customization around images was eliminated.

 ###Design
 With the information architecture mostly defined, it was time to move onto some wireframes and mockups.
 The design sprint was super quick at just over a week from the time of wireframing to code.
 The wireframing process allowed me to quickly work through many layouts and figure out the proper organization for the page.
-Discussions with the team were frequent througout this stage as we built out the pages in our head.
+Discussions with the team were frequent throughout this stage as we built out the pages in our head.

 From the wireframes, some quick experimenting with visual styles led into full-scale mockups.